Cheniere Energy Inc. (LNG) Shares Down Despite Recent Market Volatility - News Heater

 LNG’s Market Performance

-LNG stock saw an increase of 1.62% in the past week, with a monthly gain of 8.48% and a quarterly increase of 6.96%.
-The volatility ratio for the week is 1.67%, and the volatility levels for the last 30 days are 2.00% for Cheniere Energy Inc. (LNG).
-The simple moving average for the last 20 days is 3.28% for LNG stock, with a simple moving average of 2.96% for the last 200 days.
+LNG stock saw an increase of -0.49% in the past week, with a monthly gain of 3.53% and a quarterly increase of 6.60%.
+The volatility ratio for the week is 1.66%, and the volatility levels for the last 30 days are 1.96% for Cheniere Energy Inc. (LNG)..
+The simple moving average for the past 20 days is 1.34% for LNG’s stock, with a 2.63% simple moving average for the past 200 days.

-During the last 5 trading sessions, LNG rose by +1.62%, which changed the moving average for the period of 200-days by -7.29% in comparison to the 20-day moving average, which settled at $155.38.
-In addition, Cheniere Energy Inc. saw 6.65% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, LNG fell by -0.49%, which changed the moving average for the period of 200-days by -10.68% in comparison to the 20-day moving average, which settled at $157.40.
+In addition, Cheniere Energy Inc. saw 6.12% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading